 Colby Patrie grew up in the Haverhill area and currently resides here.
 Many of his past experiences shaped him into being the artist he is now, such as having a younger brother diagnosed with autism and many struggles he had in school.
 Colby found that he was able to cope with his struggles by expressing himself through art.

 Currently Colby studies art and is now pursuing a degree in clinical therapy with a focus in expressive arts.
 Colby is a practicing artist that excels many forms of art such as drawing, painting, and sculpture.
 Colby is also a Public Speaker and advocate for Greater Boston PFLAG.
 He expresses this advocacy through his drawings and paintings and hopes to inspire the world with his art.

-Ruby started as a student here at Shoe Town Arts and as she developed her skills as an artist she became interested in teaching as well.
-Ruby excels in many areas in the arts (including music).
-Ruby is currently in high school and is an aspiring artist.
+CJ started as a student here at Shoe Town Arts when he was 14 years old.
+As he developed his skills as an artist he became interested in teaching as well.
+CJ excels in many areas in the arts (including music).
+CJ is currently focusing on his professional artwork in the area of pottery and ceramics.

 Julia is new to Shoe Town Art Center.
-She is currently studying art and art education at UMASS Lowell.
+She graduated with a degree in art education from UMASS Lowell.
 Julia has much experience working with children and loves expressive art such as painting and ceramics.

 Chewy is our resident art therapy dog.
-Originally he was rescued as a puppy four years ago.
+Originally he was rescued as a puppy in 2014.
 You will find him around the studio usually in the arms of a student or sitting on a lap.
 He is friendly, kind and makes everyone happy.
 Often the kids will make costumes for him and dress him up.
 He is a professionally trained and registered Emotional Support Dog.